 Much of what we know about this event comes from the writings of Pliny the Younger who saw the event that also took the life of his uncle Pliny the Elder.
 Pliny writes about the large, unusual cloud that appeared over Pompeii which prompted his uncle to part from the Bay of Naples on a rescue mission.
 He never made it back.

-According to the experts, within the eruption that lasted about 24 hours, Pompeii and the nearby Herculaneum, were buried under six or seven metres of ash, lava and debris.
+According to the experts, within the eruption that lasted about 24 hours, Pompeii and the nearby Herculaneum were buried under six or seven metres of ash, lava and debris.
 They were abandoned and forgotten for the next 1600+ years.

 A time capsule to the past

-As Pompeii and Herculaneum lay buried under ground, everything from that time did as well.
+As Pompeii and Herculaneum lay buried underground, everything from that time did as well.
 The mineral composition of the debris preserved both towns like a time capsule.
 Excavations provided a look into what life was like for the Romans of the day.
 We can learn all about city planning, architecture and everyday activities of those that lived there by what has been uncovered.

 How the Romans lived

 It was quite interesting to walk on the streets that were once bustling with activity.
 You can still see the indents the wheels of the chariots left on the stoned streets.
 The baths, public toilets and drains are quite fascinating.
-I have always been amazed of how advanced the ancients were and how that knowledge was lost for centuries.
+I have always been amazed at how advanced the ancients were and how that knowledge was lost for centuries.
 It boggles your mind to see such elaborate sewage systems that were forgotten for generations.
 Would life have been different in the middle ages if they had running water and a sewage system?
-It definitely something I have thought about extensively.
+It is definitely something I have thought about extensively.
 Maybe that’s just me.

 We were in Pompeii for quite a while.
 But it was only when the sun began to set that this eery feeling started to set in.
 A lot of visitors have departed by then or were just on their way out.
 The sounds of voices and laughter were replaced by silence.
-It was still a hot day, but now there were shadows as the sun set in the distance.
+It was still a hot day, but now there were shadows as the sunset in the distance.
 It’s difficult to explain, but I suddenly couldn’t wait to get out of there.

 Points of interest

 There is graffiti on the buildings which provides a glimpse into the Roman culture.
-Some is obscene, some instructional and written by the hands of those that lived there.
+Some are obscene, some instructional and written by the hands of those that lived there.
 It makes you wonder what people in the future would think of today’s street art.

 Probably the most popular among the tourists is the brothel.
 With many naughty frescos still visible on the walls, you get the idea of the building’s purpose and decor.
 Some giggle, some are scandalized, but everyone stops by to check it out.